-IBM i developers now have an alternative to proprietary data visualization tools to pinpoint potential bottlenecks in PHP and Node.js code.
+IBM i developers now have an alternative to proprietary data visualization tools to pinpoint potential bottlenecks in PHP, Python, and Node.js code.

 Seiden Group recently contributed enhancements to the QCachegrind project, including installers for Windows and Mac.
 Our free QCachegrind downloads let developers visualize profiling data from any open source application that supports its data format, including those written in PHP, Node.js, and Python.